amoazeni75/amoazeni75.github.io/_pages/publications.md

 *Neural Information Processing Systems (NeurIPS)* - **Spotlight**
 [[Paper]](https://arxiv.org/abs/2307.11086) [[Project Page]](https://zvict.github.io/papr/) [[Code]](https://github.com/zvict/papr)

 Learning accurate and parsimonious point cloud representations of scene surfaces from scratch remains a challenge in 3D representation learning.
 We propose Proximity Attention Point Rendering (PAPR), a novel method that consists of a point-based scene representation and a differentiable renderer.
+PAPR effectively learns point cloud positions to represent the correct scene geometry and captures fine texture details while using only a parsimonious set of points.

+---

 ### 2022